-I am a Dan Searle Postdoctoral Scholar in Economics at the Becker Friedman Institute for Research in Economics and the Department of Economics at the University of Chicago.
+I am a Research Scholar in Economics at the Becker Friedman Institute for Research in Economics and the Department of Economics at the University of Chicago.

 I use laboratory and field experiments to study individual decision-making and the performance of different markets and institutions.
 My current research focuses on pro-social decisions: I explore how donors and investors' preferences affect the efficiency of corporate giving, charitable giving markets, and development programs.

 I began my studies at Bocconi University, where I received a B.Sc. and M.Sc. in Economics and Social Sciences.
 I have received my Ph.D. training in Economics at the Interdisciplinary Center for Economic Science, George Mason University and at the Gate Lab, CNRS, and I hold a Ph.D. in Economics from the University of Lyon.